-- The gain or loss on initial recognition is included in profit or loss in the period in which it arises - Subsequent change in fair value is included in profit or loss in the period it arises.
+The gain or loss on initial recognition is included in profit or loss in the period in which it arises accumulated depreciation and accumulated impairment losses.

+Subsequent change in fair value is included in profit or loss in the period it arises.